-In order to solve the name disambiguation problem in the web, we propose a new method that can effectively measure similarities of web documents.
-As web documents often contain noisy data, to find out a topic of a web page is difficult.
-We use several sets of documents on several topics to help to find web pages' topics and to extract important terms related to topics.
-Then we use these important terms for the calculation of document pair similarities.
+In some previous research [1, 2, 3, 9, 10, 11, 12], several methods have been proposed to determine similarities between document pairs.
+We propose a new method to effectively measure document pair similarities.
+We use several sets of documents on several topics as intermediate documents to find out shared contexts in document pairs and measure the weight of these shared contexts.
 These sets of documents can be regarded as a knowledge base, an information source on various topics.
 We chose to use Web directories for the knowledge base because they are easy to get from the Web.
-We used the Dmoz Web directories [6] in our research.
-Our proposed method may be used in cooperation with some already existing methods to improve the disambiguating performance.
+We used the Dmoz Web directories [5] in our research.

 The rest of this paper is organized as follows.
-In section II, we summarize the related research.
-Then in section III, we propose a new method to measure similarities among documents.
+In section 2, we summarize the related research.
+Then in section 3, we propose a new method to measure similarities among documents.
 We present our idea for measuring similarities and give details of the calculation process.
-Experiment results and comparisons with other methods are given in section IV.
-Finally, section V concludes our work.
+Experiment results and comparisons with other methods are given in section 4.
+Finally, section 5 concludes our work.

-II.
-PROBLEM STATEMENT AND RELATED WORKS
+2. PROBLEM STATEMENT AND RELATED WORKS

-Suppose we send a query A to a search engine and get a set of documents $S = \{d_1, d_2, ..., d_n\}$. and documents in S are about k people $P_1, P_2, ..., P_k$.
+Suppose we send a query A to a search engine and get a set of documents $S = \{d_1, d_2, ..., d_n\}$ and documents in S are about k people $P_1, P_2, ..., P_k$ .
 Our task is to group n documents in S into groups so that each group contains documents related to only one person.
 As we have k people, the result should contain k groups, each group corresponds to one person.

-In [10], Bagga and Baldwin solved the problem of personal name coreference in news articles.
-They used the vector space model (VSM) [8] to measure similarities between articles.
+In [9], Bagga and Baldwin solved the problem of personal name coreference in news articles.
+They used the vector space model (VSM) [7] to measure similarities between articles.
 A person appearing in some news articles tends to be related to one event, so that person's relevant documents tend to discuss only one story.
 Therefore, the VSM model measures similarities very well.
-However, for people in the Web, they may appear with more than one event and their relevant documents may be about different topics.
-For example, a computer science researcher can have many publication.
-Although all of them are about computer science, they may be about different specific topics under the same general computer science topic.
-In such a case, where relationship between pages are weak, the VSM model may not measure similarities well.
+However, for people in the Web, they may appear with more than one event.
+Therefore, although their documents are about the same general topic, their specific topics may deffer.
+In such a case, where